Film & Visual Culture and Music Production BA (Hons)UCAS Code: W347|Duration: 3 years|Full Time|Hope Park|UCAS Campus Code: L46

-If you want an exciting career in the creative industries, but also want to understand the role that film and visual culture plays in wider society, studying at Liverpool Hope is the right choice for you.
+If you want an exciting career in the creative industries, but also want to understand the role that Film and Visual Culture plays in wider society, studying at Liverpool Hope is the right choice for you.
 Film and Visual Culture is an intellectually stimulating degree that combines practice and theory, giving you the opportunity to both create and analyse a range of cultural texts - from fiction film and documentary, to photography and animation.

 This degree is underpinned by creative and critical practice.
 It is creative because it gives you the opportunity to develop practical skills in the fields of screenwriting, filmmaking (drama and documentary), photography and animation.
 It is critical because it involves the in-depth study of film history and theory, including the way in which cinema intersects with a range of social and political issues.
 You will graduate with a degree underpinned by academic rigour, but with the transferable skills needed to pursue a wide variety of careers in the creative industries.

 The degree is taught by leading international scholars and practitioners and you will also benefit from access to outstanding library resources and an extensive range of practical equipment and studio space.
 Extra curricula activities support the curriculum by widening critical and creative horizons.
-Recent activities on the degree include fieldtrips to the National Science and Media Museum, the Media Department at the Ministry of Defence, and Tate Britain.
+Recent activities on the degree include fieldtrips to the National Science and Media Museum, Tate Britain, and the Manchester Animation Festival.
 We also have regular group visits to local film screenings.For more details and information about this course visit:

-The study of Music Production gives you the opportunity to investigate the creative, technical and theoretical exploration of one of the most mysterious art forms.
+The study of Music Production gives you the opportunity to investigate the creative, technical and theoretical exploration of one of the most universal art forms.
 All while being exposed to aspects of the music business and industry, as well as its many historical and theoretical concepts.

-Drawing on the diverse musical heritage of Liverpool, students of Music at Liverpool Hope explore the production of musical performance and composition of music across a broad range of topics and genres, such as popular, classical, jazz and electronic.
+Drawing on the diverse musical heritage of Liverpool, students of Music Production at Liverpool Hope explore the production of musical performance and composition of music across a broad range of topics and genres, such as popular, classical, jazz and electronic.
 Your studies will focus on music production and will be underpinned by technical, theoretical and historical areas of enquiry, led by staff with a broad range of teaching, professional and research specialisms.

 Music Production is part of our School of Creative & Performing Arts, based in the purpose-built Capstone Building at our Creative Campus.
-The Capstone is home to a collection of musical instruments that cater for all genres, including a Steinway Model D and a chamber organ.
-We also have a suite of sound-proofed practice rooms equipped with Steinway pianos, and four electronic studios.For more details and information about this course visit:
+The Capstone is home to a collection of musical instruments that cater for all genres, including a Steinway Model D two harpsichords, a vibraphone and timpani.
+We also have a suite of sound-proofed practice rooms equipped with Steinway pianos, and four electronic studios.